kusm/dotfiles/README.md

 dotfiles
 ========

-Basic bash settings for Department of Mathematics, Kyoto University
+Basic bash settings for Mac OS X, in Department of Mathematics, Kyoto University.
+Use at your own risk!

 Usage
 -----